The Solvent Trap: Bridging the Gap in the Firearm Debate

 The Controversy Surrounding Solvent Traps

-However, its design, which bears a striking resemblance to suppressors (or silencers), has made the solvent trap controversial.
-Suppressors are regulated tightly in many countries, including the U.S., where one needs to undergo background checks and obtain special licenses.
+However, its design, which resembles suppressors (or silencers), has made the solvent trap controversial.
+In many countries, including the U.S., tight regulations govern suppressors, requiring individuals to undergo background checks and obtain special licenses.

 3. Marketplace Ambiguity: Some vendors might ambiguously market solvent traps, further blurring the lines between a cleaning tool and a potential suppressor component.
 This ambiguity can make it hard for consumers to discern lawful products from potentially illicit ones.